 Need help getting your addiction recovery on a solid footing?
 Contact Glynis to Request an Appointment

-Counselling is available online by Video worldwide.
-Visit my Addiction Recovery Counselling web page
+Counseling is available online by Video worldwide.
+Visit my Addiction Recovery Counseling web page

-Glynis Sherwood – MEd, CAC, CCC, RCC, is a Certified Addictions Counsellor working online and based in Halifax Canada
+Glynis Sherwood – MEd, CAC, CCC, RCC, is a Certified Addictions Counselor working online and based in Halifax Canada